 If you are curious about our department, please contact me.
 I will talk to you about our wonderful areas of study.
 There is no need to be afraid of our subjects — even though most students are at first.

-Contact me and we will de-mystify our subjects together and find how fun and rewarding it will be.
+Contact me and we will de-mystify our subjects together and discover how fun and rewarding they are.
 I look forward to hearing from you.

-Wilbur L. Walters, Jr., Ph.D.
-Chair and Associate Professor of Physics
+Mehri Fadavi, Ph.D.
+Interim Chair and Professor of Physics